- Download our Moving to France Guide (PDF)

 Shipping duty-free to France

-Expats can ship used household goods and personal belongings duty-free to France, provided the goods are more than six months old and they have lived outside of the EU for more than a year.
+Expats can ship used household goods and personal belongings duty free to France, provided the goods are more than six months old and they have lived outside the EU for more than a year.
 In order to do so though, expats must have proof of residency in France along with additional paperwork.